 AG says Rockingham County attorney probe 'substantially complete'

-The state revealed its progress in the three-month probe into the operation and management of Reams' office in response to a request his lawyer made to delay a court hearing slated for Monday.
+The state revealed its progress in the three-month-old probe into the operations and management of Reams' office while responding to a request by the embattled county attorney to delay a court hearing that was slated for Monday.

-State prosecutors say they were prepared to file their findings Monday, but agreed to hold off due to the death of Reams' mother, according to court records.
+State prosecutors said they were prepared to file their findings from the investigation this week, but agreed to hold off due to the death of Reams' mother, according to court records.

-"While the Attorney General was prepared to file the week of March 3, 2014, out of respect for Mr. Reams and his family, no filings will be made until after the funeral," Associate Attorney General Anne Edwards said in a court filing.
+"While the attorney general was prepared to file the week of March 3, 2014, out of respect for Mr. Reams and his family, no filings will be made until after the funeral," Associate Attorney General Anne Edwards said in a court motion.

 State prosecutors did not reveal any details about its investigation, which includes allegations of sexual harassment, scrutiny of a forfeiture account controlled by Reams, and his failure to disclose one of his subordinates who testified for the state had a potential credibility issue.

 Reams announced on Feb.
 25 that he would not seek reelection this fall, but would continue his court battle over whether Attorney General Joe Foster had the legal authority to temporarily suspend him from office during the investigation.
 A second lawsuit filed by Reams is challenging whether Rockingham County Commissioners had the authority to bar him from his office at the county courthouse.